 He doesn't understand how he ever got this bishop image:

 I'd like to shake it off - I don't really want to go around looking like a bishop.
-My greatest desire has been to be cosmopolitan and it shattered me one day when the then editor of La Repubblica said
+My greatest desire has been to be cosmopolitan and it shattered me one day when the then editor of La Repubblica

-of the world, at ease everywhere in the world.
+man of the world, at ease everywhere in the world.
 The nearest I came to it was when the Daily Mail was really cross with me about Lolita ; the leader was a big attack, which ended up by describing me as "this urbane

 liberal" and I was so pleased with the urbane!
 That's the only thing I can set against this wretched bishop image.